- Show All Works

 The following conventions are used for dates:

-Overall dimensions are given in centimeters, height preceding width, followed by dimensions in inches within parentheses.
-Framed dimensions follow the overall dimensions.
+Dimensions are given in centimeters, height preceding width preceding, for certain dimensions, depth, followed by dimensions in inches within parentheses.

-If present, signatures or inscriptions on the paintings are recorded as accurately as possible.
-In these transcriptions, a slash with a space on either side of it indicates a new line; a slash without these spaces indicates that the slash is included in the text being recorded.
-All references to right and left with regard to the location of the signatures and inscriptions are to that of the viewer.
+If present, signatures and/or inscriptions on the paintings are recorded as accurately as possible.
+In these transcriptions, a slash with a space on either side indicates a new line; a slash without these spaces indicates that the slash is included in the original text.
+All directional references to signatures and inscriptions are given from the viewer’s perspective.

-The Provenance gives the names of all known owners in chronological order.
+The Provenance section gives the names of all known owners.
 A semicolon between two names indicates a direct transfer of ownership of the painting, whereas a period indicates uncertainty about the chain of ownership and the whereabouts of the object between two documented owners.
 The names of dealers, agents, and auction house sales are given in parentheses.
 Notes provide sources, details of research, and discussion of outstanding questions.
+The majority of the paintings cataloged here, over half of them, were acquired by the Samuel H. Kress Foundation in New York, which has kindly provided copies of its acquisition records to the Gallery.
+These records are held in Gallery Archives, with copies of relevant material in NGA curatorial files.

-Exhibition histories record the presence of paintings in special exhibitions or as individual loans from an earlier owner to another institution.
-They are as complete as possible and include exhibition catalog numbers (unless there was no catalog or the catalog was unnumbered) and a note if the painting was reproduced.
-We continue to update this information as our objects are included in new exhibitions or special loans, or when we learn about a previously unknown exhibition earlier in the painting’s history.
+Exhibition histories record the presence of the paintings in special exhibitions at both the National Gallery of Art and other institutions worldwide, or as individual loans prior to acquisition by the Gallery from an owner to another institution.
+They are as complete as possible and include exhibition catalog numbers, unless it is indicated that there was no catalog or the catalog was unnumbered, and a note if the painting was reproduced.
+We continue to update this information as our objects are included in new exhibitions.

 Technical Summaries and Instrumental Methods

 The medium of the paint has not been analyzed unless stated in the Technical Summary.
-For the panel supports, the type of wood is specified only if the wood has been analyzed.
+The medium is estimated or known to be oil paint for all paintings in this catalog.
 Any scientific analysis that was used to help understand the paintings is cited.
 The procedures and equipment used for this analysis are described below.

 A variety of techniques and instruments were used to examine and analyze the paintings in this catalog.
 The equipment is described below: